UK Lingerie Awards

-The UK Lingerie Awards are held annually in the United Kingdom to present awards to key individuals from the British lingerie industry, including designers and retailers.
-The awards are organized by the lingerie industry magazine Lingerie Insight.
+The UK Lingerie Awards were held annually in the United Kingdom to present awards to key individuals from the British lingerie industry, including designers and retailers.
+The awards were organized by the lingerie industry magazine Lingerie Insight.
+The awards were discontinued after their last ceremony in 2015 and have been succeeded by Stars Undelines Best Shop Awards which are still active and continue to hold annual ceremonies, including a scheduled 2026 event.

 2011 Awards

-The inaugural event was held in September 2011 at One Mayfair, London formerly a church and now a Grade 1 listed building.
+The inaugural event was held in September 2011 at One Mayfair, London.

 The awards were decided by a panel of 7 judges from the lingerie industry before the night.
 They were: Nichole de Carle (Lingerie designer), Claire Franks (Intimate Apparel Consultancy), Kelly Isaac (The Lingerie Collective), June Kenton (Rigby & Peller), Gillian Proctor (De Montfort University), Kat Slowe (Lingerie Insight) and Sharon Webb (Debenhams).

 20 awards were handed out during the ceremony with several receiving more than one nomination.
 Lingerie Brands Curvy Kate and Lascivious received 3 nominations with La Perla, Obey My Demand and Triumph receiving 2 nominations.
 Retailers Debenhams and La Senza also received 2 nominations but no brand or retailer won more than one award on the night.
 The winners and finalists for each category were as follows: